Our Instructors

 Sensei James Freeman, 6th Dan, has been teaching youth programs in the University area since 1989.
 Sensei started karate in September 1985 at the University of Alberta and received his Shodan by August 1990.
 He has competed in many competitions over the years, winning in both kata and kumite, and went to the National SWKKF Tournament in 1992 and 1996.

 Sensei Freeman has also studied Iyengar yoga and has competed in numerous triathlon and running competitions since 2003.
 He is a two-time 1/2 Ironman finisher, and a six-time 1/2 marathon finisher with a personal best at the 2007 Okanagan Half Marathon of 1:27:35.
 He studied Resistance Training with the Alberta Fitness Leadership Certification Association, and has brought free weights, resistance bands, and stability balls into the core karate training program for adults.
 In 2008, Sensei was certified by Sensei Iain Abernethy as an Instructor in his Bunkai Jutsu teaching methods.
-Since 2010, Sensei has been an Outdoor and Indoor Soccer coach with the Edmonton Minor Soccer Association.
-Sensei Freeman is a Professional Engineer with APEGA, and received both an MBA and a MSc in Electrical Engineering from the University of Alberta.
-He owns his own consulting company Valentis International Inc, sits on Boards, is an active angel investor and Executive-in-Residence with the Foresight CleanTech Accelerator, advises the Alberta IoT Association, and is SVP Digital Strategy at Westgen Technologies Inc.
+Sensei was an Outdoor and Indoor Soccer coach with the Edmonton Minor Soccer Association for ten years.
+Sensei Freeman is a Professional Engineer with APEGA and received both an MBA and a MSc in Electrical Engineering from the University of Alberta.
+He owns his own consulting company Valentis International Inc, sits on Boards, is an active angel investor and Venture Capital LP in a variety of funds, where he supports early-stage clean-tech companies.
+He is an Executive-in-Residence with the Foresight CleanTech Accelerator, and advises an organization called Society 5.0.

-Sensei Freeman achieved his 6th Dan on May 5th, 2018, in Edmonton.
+Sensei Freeman achieved his 7th Dan in December 2024.

 Contact Sensei James Freeman